Firearms

 Do I need to apply for an SOT for my Iowa FFL?

 You will only need to apply to become an SOT (special occupancy taxpayer) if you plan on dealing with specialized firearms.
 A special occupancy tax is associated with NFA firearms.
-The list of NFA firearms is listed here.
+You can find the list of NFA firearms on ATF’s website.

 How long does it take to get your FFL in Iowa?